lowvoltage/lowvoltage.github.io/_posts/2017-07-13-Raspberry-Pi-MQTT-Server.md

 categories: RaspberryPi MQTT
 ---

-This is a step-by-step guide on how to install Raspbian on a headless Raspberry Pi Zero W, configure basic system services and setup the [`mosquitto`](https://mosquitto.org/) MQTT server.
+With a price tag of 10$, a form-factor of a business card, power usage under 1 Watt and yet an 1GHz CPU and built-in WiFi, the Raspberry Pi Zero W makes for a great platform for experiments with Linux, networking, software development and tinkering in general.
+This is a step-by-step guide on how to install Raspbian on a headless Raspberry Pi Zero W, configure a couple of system services and setup a [`mosquitto`](https://mosquitto.org/) MQTT server.
 Some of the steps are mostly for convenience and are optional.

 ## Required hardware
 * Raspberry Pi Zero W (Wireless)